AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

-Jupyterhub
+JupyterHub
 ==========

 .. note::

-   Jupyterhub on Triton is still under development, and features will be added as they are needed or requested.
+   JupyterHub on Triton is still under development, and features will be added as they are needed or requested.
 Please use the `Triton issue tracker
    <https://version.aalto.fi/gitlab/AaltoScienceIT/triton/issues>`__.